stepanataccolade/docsv2/sources/ht_digitalocean.md

 ```
 If you setup DNS for your app, this app name section will instead specify the subdomain at which you'll access your app.
 More information on app naming and subdomains can be found in the [Dokku docs](http://progrium.viewdocs.io/dokku/dns/).

-After making sure that the app builds property, you can find the URL by looking in the logs for `after_success` section
+After making sure that the app builds property, you can find the URL by looking in the logs for `on_success` section

 ![after_success Dokku](images/dokku_after_success.gif)